ICB-DCM/pyABC/doc/what.rst

 pyABC integrates well with SGE like environments, as commonly found in scientific settings, but can also be deployed to the cloud.
 Amongst other backend modes, `Dask.distributed <http://distributed.readthedocs.io/en/latest/>`_  can be used under the hood.
+A Redis based broker or IPython parallel is also supported.

 It sounds like a contradiction, but pyABC is on the one hand easy to use for standard applications,